lekan2001/swe_project/README.md

 # swe_project

-A new Flutter project.
+Final Application project for software engineering project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for my application.

 A few resources to get you started if this is your first Flutter project: